aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 A closed mouth gathers no feet.
+> 🥠 You will be hungry again in one hour.

-Last update: Sun Jun  8 05:09:48 2025
+Last update: Mon Jun  9 05:11:55 2025

 ### Let's play! 🎮